-Two long-running rivals, the current Volkswagen Jetta and Toyota Corolla are closer in mission than ever before.
-The Jetta's 2011 redesign placed it among the least expensive econo-sedans on the market.
+Two long-running rivals, the Volkswagen Jetta and Toyota Corolla are closer in mission now than ever before.
+The Jetta's received a redesign in 2011 that placed it among the least expensive econo-sedans on the market.
 It now stands shoulder-to-shoulder with Corolla in the all-important value category.

-Both models are positioned squarely at buyers looking for reliable, inexpensive transportation with no surprises.
-The Corolla has catered to this market for decades, and now the Jetta makes a strong play for it too.
+Both models are positioned squarely in front of buyers looking for reliable, inexpensive transportation with no surprises.
+The Corolla has catered to this market for decades, and now the Jetta makes a strong play for it, too.

 The VW optimizes the notion of a lot of car for the money.
 Interior and trunk space come close to midsize levels, and features like heated outside mirrors and express up/down windows are included in the modest base price.
 The Jetta offers clean and sensible styling inside and out, which makes it unique in a field that thrives on trends and cuteness.